 Seniors can live in a homey environment with other seniors who are going through the same things.
 Not only is this good for morale, but it also helps senior living facilities stay up to date on care requirements and be able to provide excellent care for their residents.

-The move can indeed be challenging for seniors coming to terms with being in assisted living or retirement homes, but it has many benefits.
+Adjusting to senior living can indeed be challenging for seniors coming to terms with being in assisted living or skilled nursing facilities (SNF), but it has many benefits.
 Here are some advantages of moving into senior living facilities:

 1. You can live independently in a senior living facility.